emoreno619/first_angular/1-intro.md

 Questions:

     Why learn Angular JS over other frameworks like Ember, Backbone, Knockout, etc?

+    Angular is framework with lots of structure and built-in functionality.
+So, while it has strict requirements in terms of file structure and intial setup, it also comes packaged with lots of features and requires relatively little code to implement those features.
+Additionally, Angular is relatively easy to use, backed by Google and thus stable and has lots of documentation, integrated with CSS frameworks like bootstrap and prevalent among businesses.

+    Angular also offers interesting technical features, perhaps most notably two-way data binding.
+Two-way data binding allows changes in a view to be represented in a model with fewer steps and events in between.
+Angular is also small to download and sometimes doesn't even require jQuery.
+Angular supports full dependency inject, making it easy to test and find bugs.

     People have some very strong opinions about Angular.
 What are 3 common complaints people have about Angular?

+    Angular lacks composed views.
+Composed views allow for structure and a hierachy to be imposed on views and their controllers, which enable them to be more modular and their components to be recycled.
+Angular is too focused on views and is cluttered with too many html tags.

+    Angular has two-way data binding.
+This is both a pro and con.
+Some developers do not prefer the mystique of the two-way data binding because it can obscure the innerworkings of application and how data is conferred from a view to model and vice versa.
+Moreover, besides obscuring how data is actually transferred and which events allow that transfer, as an application rises in complexity, the built-in functionalities of two-way data binding can become overbearingly heavy and slow and disrupt scaling.

+    Dependency injection conflicts with minification.
+Syntax different from server-side languages, so requires specialized knowledge rather than translatable skills.

     Is Angular an MVC framework?

+    Angular is more an MV* framework than an MVC framework because it places much of the controller logic into the views, alongside HTML.

     Why did I say jQuery is "sort of" a dependency of Angular?
 Does it depend on it or not?!

+    Angular directives can (and should) replace most jQuery functionality since they are more lightweight.
+In short, Angular can do what jQuery does, so it need not be included.

     Read the docs for ng-app.
 What is it and what does it do?

+    The ngApp directive designates the root element of the application and is typically placed near the root element of the page - e.g. on the <body> or <html> tags.
+Only one AngularJS application can be auto-bootstrapped per HTML document.

 Resources: